purdue-cs193-fall-2019/homework-1-bansal51/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Yash Bansal's First CS193 Homework

+-I think that the class is very helpful in terms of the resources we will be using in the future (terminal, etc.)
+-The instructors for the class make the experience engaging and easy to understand

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for